Dhebug/Encounter/FloppyBuilderVersion/documentation/locations.md

 ```
 typedef struct
 {
-    unsigned char directions[e_DIRECTION_COUNT_];   // The six possible directions (NSEWUP)
+  unsigned char directions[e_DIRECTION_COUNT_];   // +0 The six possible directions (NSEWUP)
-    const char* description;                        // The one line description of the place, displayed at the top of the TEXT area
+  const char* description;                        // +6 The one line description of the place, displayed at the top of the TEXT area
-	const char* script;                             // Additional list of commands to add elements to the graphical view (speech bubble, etc...)
+  const char* script;                             // +8 Additional list of commands to add elements to the graphical view (speech bubble, etc...)
-} location;
+} location;  // sizeof = 10 bytes

 extern location gLocations[e_LOCATION_COUNT_];      // Array containing all the locations
 ```